“How do you know what Elise thought?”

 Elise’s thoughts required a great deal more work as I began knowing nothing but that she was born in Germany, her name, Elise Vane, and her dates, 1840-1893, etched on her gravestone.

-- I had several of her letters and asked a linguistic analyst, Barbara Becker to dissect them to provide a character sketch: introvert, thoughtful, reflective, considerate of the feelings of the person she was responding to, etc. If I wanted her to be the heroine of the story, I’d have to have her thinking because she wouldn’t be talking, especially in the context of the Criddle family as their servant.
+- I had several of her letters and asked a linguistic analyst, Barbara Becker to dissect them and she provided a character sketch: introvert, thoughtful, reflective, considerate of the feelings of the person she was responding to, etc. If I wanted her to be the heroine of the story, I’d have to have her thinking because she wouldn’t be talking, especially in the context of being the servant in the Criddle family.

 - Oral tradition from the Criddle family descendants told me they all loved her and found no fault.